LeakyAbstractions/blog/quotes/_posts/2011-02-07-team-characteristics.md

     - Michele McCarthy
 ---

-If you want a product with certain characteristics, you must ensure that the team has those characteristics before the product's development.
+If you want a product with certain characteristics, you must ensure that the team has those characteristics before the product’s development.